 from the outside.
 What you can’t see is what’s going on inside of her.
 Now,

 however, GENEX is providing you with a new way to genetically select for

 animals that are healthier and transition well. |

 Controlling and limiting early lactation metabolic disease is key to getting animals off to the right start.
-Now, Genex is offering members and customers another way – a genetic way – to control and limit ketosis.
-With the December sire summary, Genex is releasing the Subclinical Ketosis (SCK) breeding value, an industry-leading comprehensive measure that takes into consideration both clinical (observed) and subclinical ketosis.
+Now, GENEX is offering members and customers another way – a genetic way – to control and limit ketosis.
+GENEX has published a Subclinical Ketosis (SCK) breeding value, an industry-leading comprehensive measure that takes into consideration both clinical (observed) and subclinical ketosis.
 This new breeding value is a prime example of the cooperative’s dedication to data-driven innovation for the genetic improvement of members’ herds.

 Subclinical Ketosis Impacts

 Subclinical ketosis has a 40-60% incidence rate with a large percentage of fresh cows never exhibiting symptoms.
 For the advanced clinical condition, the incidence rate is 10-15%.